dalibo/emaj/docs/en/parallelRollbackClient.rst

 The command::

-   ./client/emajParallelRollback.php -d mydb -g myGroup1 -m Mark1 -s 3
+   emajParallelRollback.php -d mydb -g myGroup1 -m Mark1 -s 3

 logs on database mydb and executes a rollback of group myGroup1 to mark Mark1, using 3 parallel sessions.

 The command::

-   ./client/emajParallelRollback.pl -d mydb -g "myGroup1,myGroup2" -m Mark1 -s 3 -l
+   emajParallelRollback.pl -d mydb -g "myGroup1,myGroup2" -m Mark1 -s 3 -l

 logs on database mydb and executes a logged rollback of both groups myGroup1 and myGroup2 to mark Mark1, using 3 parallel sessions.